Research / Strategy

 Using the data and insights from our research, we developed personas, user stories, and use cases.

-User Flows
+User flows

-We needed to find a way to connect people with excess food with people in need while keeping in mind the role of Second Harvest.
+We needed to find a way to connect people with excess food and people in need while keeping in mind the role of Second Harvest.
 Using the information from our personas and features identified from the research and user goals, we developed the donor and diner (recipient) user flows.

 Donors wanted to be able to donate smaller quantities of food and know when the donations would be picked up.